actionhero/www.actionherojs.com/tutorials/plugins.md

 | - package.json
 ```

-To create a plugin, create a project with the above structure via `Actionhero generate plugin`.
-Note that `Actionhero` should be a `peerDependnacy` within your plugin, with the proper version.
+To create a plugin, create a project with the above structure via `actionhero generate plugin`.
+Note that `actionhero` should be a `peerDependnacy` within your plugin, with the proper version.

 This structure will allow elements to be loaded into Actionhero (we search `/actions` for actions, `/tasks` for tasks, etc)